gustigratia/My-ITSM-Journey/_posts/2025-09-03-W1-Introduction-to-ITSM.md

 # Week 1 – IT Service Management (ITSM) Overview

 This week in our **IT Service Management (ITSM)** course, we started by defining the class rules and setting expectations for active participation and collaboration.
-More importantly, we explored **what ITSM is and why it matters in organizations**.
+More importantly, we explored what ITSM is and why it matters in organizations.
 ITSM is a structured approach to designing, delivering, managing, and improving IT services, with the goal of ensuring that IT contributes value to the business or organization.

-We also learned the difference between **products and services**.
-Unlike products, which are tangible, IT services are intangible and **co-create value** together with customers.
+We also learned the difference between products and services.
+Unlike products, which are tangible, IT services are intangible and co-create value together with customers.
 This co-creation occurs because both the provider and the user interact and contribute to the value derived from a service.
-To understand this better, we studied the **ITIL 4 Service Value System (SVS)**, which integrates components such as governance, practices, and continual improvement to ensure value creation through IT services.
+To understand this better, we studied the ITIL 4 Service Value System (SVS), which integrates components such as governance, practices, and continual improvement to ensure value creation through IT services.

-A core part of ITSM is understanding the **four dimensions of service management**:
+A core part of ITSM is understanding the **4 dimensions of IT service management**:

 - **Organizations & People** – the roles, responsibilities, and skills required.
 - **Information & Technology** – the software, systems, and infrastructure that support services.